vm75/native.dart/wasm_ffi/README.md

 While `wasm_ffi` tries to mimic the `dart:ffi` API as close as possible, there are some differences.
 The list below documents the most importent ones, make sure to read it.
 For more insight, take a look at the API documentation.

 * The [`DynamicLibrary`](https://pub.dev/documentation/wasm_ffi/latest/wasm_ffi/DynamicLibrary-class.html) `open` method is asynchronous.
 It also accepts some additional optional parameters.
-* If more than one library is loaded, the memory will continue to refer to the first library. **This breaks calls to later loaded libraries!** One workaround is to specify the correct library.memory for each usage of `using`.
+* If more than one library is loaded, the memory will continue to refer to the first library. **This breaks calls to later loaded libraries!** One workaround is to specify the correct library.allocator for each usage of `using`.
 * Each library has its own memory, so objects cannot be shared between libraries.
 * Some advanced types are still unsupported.
 * There are some classes and functions that are present in `wasm_ffi` but not in `dart:ffi`; such things are annotated with [`@extra`](https://pub.dev/documentation/wasm_ffi/latest/wasm_ffi_meta/extra-constant.html).